bkandh30/AWS-Cloud-Resume-Challenge/README.md

   - Upon receiving a successful response, the script parses the JSON data (containing the count) and updates the content of a designated HTML element (e.g., `<span id="visitor-count"></span>`) on the page.
   - Error handling is included to manage potential issues during the API call.

+### CI/CD Pipeline for Frontend Deployment (GitHub Actions)

+A Continuous Integration/Continuous Deployment (CI/CD) pipeline automates the deployment of the frontend (HTML, CSS, JavaScript) to AWS S3 and handles CloudFront cache invalidation whenever changes are pushed to the main repository branch.
+This is achieved using GitHub Actions.

+**Prerequisites:**

+- An AWS IAM User with programmatic access and the necessary permissions to upload to S3 and create CloudFront invalidations (see Step 1 in the previous CI/CD setup guide).
+- Your AWS Access Key ID, Secret Access Key, S3 bucket name, CloudFront Distribution ID, and AWS region.

+**Setup Steps:**

+1.  **Repository Structure:**

+    - Ensure you have cloned your GitHub repository to your local development environment.
+    - Within your repository, create a directory structure for GitHub Actions: `.github/workflows/`.
+      - Create the `.github` directory at the root of your repository if it doesn't exist.
+      - Inside `.github`, create the `workflows` directory.

+2.  **Create the Workflow File:**

+    - Inside the `.github/workflows/` directory, create a YAML file named `deploy-frontend.yml` (or a similar descriptive name).
+    - Populate this file with the workflow definition.
+This definition will specify the triggers (e.g., push to `main` branch) and the jobs/steps to execute (checkout code, configure AWS credentials, sync files to S3, invalidate CloudFront).
+      _Refer to the `deploy-frontend.yml` example provided in the CI/CD setup guide for the content of this file._

+3.  **Configure GitHub Secrets:**

+    - Before the GitHub Actions workflow can successfully interact with your AWS account, you must securely store your AWS credentials and resource identifiers as encrypted secrets in your GitHub repository.
+    - Navigate to your GitHub repository's **Settings**.
+    - In the left sidebar, under "Security," click on **Secrets and variables** > **Actions**.
+    - Click **New repository secret** for each of the following, providing the corresponding value:
+      - `AWS_ACCESS_KEY_ID`: Your AWS IAM user's access key ID.
+      - `AWS_SECRET_ACCESS_KEY`: Your AWS IAM user's secret access key.
+      - `AWS_S3_BUCKET`: The name of your S3 bucket where the frontend files will be deployed.
+      - `AWS_CLOUDFRONT_DISTRIBUTION_ID`: The ID of your CloudFront distribution.
+      - `AWS_REGION`: The AWS region where your S3 bucket and other relevant resources are located (e.g., `us-east-1`).

+4.  **Commit and Push Workflow:**

+    - Commit the newly created `.github/workflows/deploy-frontend.yml` file to your local repository.
+    - Push these changes to your remote GitHub repository (typically to the `main` branch).

+5.  **Monitor Workflow Execution:**
+    - Once the changes are pushed, navigate to the **Actions** tab in your GitHub repository.
+    - You should see the "Deploy Frontend to AWS S3 and Invalidate CloudFront" workflow trigger and run.
+    - You can click on the workflow run to see the details of each step.
+If all secrets are correctly configured and the IAM user has the right permissions, the deployment should succeed.

 ## Technologies Used

 - **AWS Services**: